Who doesn’t know Camp Nou, the home stadium of FC Barcelona? Everyone does.

 10. Camp Nou is as Catalan as can be

-The club arena is one of the rare places in entire Spain where Catalan can be freely spoken and Catalan flag can be waved at will.
+The club arena is one of the rare places in Spain where Catalan can be freely spoken, and the Catalan flag can be waved at will.

 12. Camp Nou has a 5-star safety rating